kara-abdelaziz/Mic-2/README.md

 You probably want to execute a program on it, to do so go inside the **Memory** bloc, then the **RAM** bloc and load the image of one of the programs found in the directory _/Programs_, you need to load one of the memory image file with the extension **.RAM**.

-You can also write your own program in machine language, knowing that you have to use hexadecimal values to represent instructions opcode of 8 bit each (2 hexadecimal digits), todo so you have to check the list of every instruction opcode, the list of all instrctions is found in the file /Micro-code/Micro _Prgram ROM.pdf_.
+You can also write your own program in machine language, although you have to use hexadecimal values to represent instructions opcode of 8 bit each (2 hexadecimal digits), todo so you have to check the list of instructions opcode, the list of all instrctions is found in the file _/Micro-code/Micro _Prgram ROM.pdf_.
 You have 16 different instruction, the instructions opcode are black shadded.